fbpx

 OSHA Requires a Written Rescue Plan

-The OSHA website explains the following two rescue techniques.
+The Occupational Safety and Health Administration (OSHA) explains the following two rescue techniques.
 Self-rescue and aided rescue are two techniques for rescuing a suspended worker.
-Rescuing the worker promptly (i.e., aided rescue) or ensuring the worker can self-rescue is imperative to preventing injury or a fatality.
+Rescuing the worker promptly (i.e., aided rescue) or ensuring the worker can self-rescue is imperative to preventing injury or fatality.

 A worker who is suspended from a lifeline and cannot perform a self-rescue will need help from trained rescuers using appropriate equipment, including appropriate fall protection.
 Off-site emergency response personnel may rescue suspended workers, although most 911 responders are not trained in how to do so.